oalles/camel-cm-sample/README.md

 ### Short Description
 The application consumes documents from a mongodb capped collection.
 For each document it tries to create a SMSMessage instance, which is the payload accepted by camel-cm component.

+In order to send messages you just have to insert documents in the capped collection following the rules set in the [Translator](https://github.com/oalles/camel-cm-sample/blob/master/src/main/java/es/omarall/camel/cm/MongoTranslator.java).

 Have a look at the route definition.

 ```java